Lecture 5: Tidy Data and the Tidyverse

 (Aside: if we had measured more data, then perhaps there would be more units within each population!
 Imagine if we had case-level information, like severity.
 Then we could view cases as observations within the country-year populations, and we would have variables like country, year, case ID, and severity.)

 So the tidy format here puts the variables (the year, the country, and the case counts) on the columns.
 There are 6 rows, one for each unique country-year combination.
 In this example, the tidy format is longer.
-That means to produce it using table4a, we need to lengthen it by moving some information in the column names (the info about the measurement year) into new rows.
+That means to produce it using who_wide, we need to lengthen it by moving some information in the column names (the info about the measurement year) into new rows.

 We can solve this problem using pivot_longer, which needs three pieces of information.